 Families living below Revenue Canada's Low-Income Cut-Off (LICO) are eligible for Jumpstart funding.

-Under the Recreation Connection program, financial assistance is available based on total net income of all family members and the number of people in your household.
+Under the Town of Oakville's Recreation Connection program, financial assistance is available based on total net income of all family members and the number of people in your household.

-Applications for Recreation Connection will be ongoing throughout the year.
+Applications for Recreation Connection are ongoing throughout the year.
 The first day of each customer's 12-month enrolment period will be the date their credit is added to their account.

 Answers to frequently asked questions follow.
 Click on a heading for more information.

 To qualify for the Recreation Connection program, the applicant must: